-Student Review of Personal File within the CON
+Student Review of Personal CON File

 A student has the right to review the materials in his/her file.
 The CON requires students to first make an appointment with the student's academic advisor.
-The advisor will obtain the student file and will be present with the students when the file is reviewed.
+The advisor will obtain the student file and will be present with the student when the file is reviewed.
 The CON must comply within 5 workdays of the student's request to review files.